AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/accordion.md

 title: Accordion widget
 ---

-Magento accordion widget is an [extension](https://glossary.magento.com/extension) of the [Magento Tabs widget].
+The accordion widget is an [extension](https://glossary.magento.com/extension) of the [tabs widget].

 Accordions are generally used to break content into multiple sections that can be swapped to save space.